aragon/aragon.js/packages/aragon-api-react/README.md

 - `appAddress`: the app's contract address
 - `appId`: the app's appId
 - `appImplementationAddress`: the app's implementation contract address, if any (only available if this app is a proxied AragonApp)
-- `iconSrc`: a link to this app's icon asset, if any
 - `identifier`: the app's identifier, if any
 - `isForwarder`: whether the app is a forwarder
 - `kernelAddress`: the app's attached Kernel address (i.e. organization address)
 - `name`: the app's name, if available

+Each app detail also includes an `icon(size)` function, that allows you to query for the app's icon (if available) based on a preferred size.

 Example: